cello-proj/cello/docs/releasing.md

 This project uses [GoReleaser](https://goreleaser.com/) and GitHub Actions for releases.
 You can find the release workflow at `./github/workflows/release.yaml`.
-The release workflow only triggers on semver tags.
+The release workflow only triggers on tags which start with `v`.

 To create a new release: